FabioCaffarello/data-platform/docs/index.md

 # Getting Started

-This repository is a monorepo for CDK infra projects.
+This repository is a monorepo for data platform solution.

 ## Requirements